- Adoption of the Organized Crime Convention

 The three major drug control treaties are:

 These three Conventions are mutually supportive and complementary.
 The Single Convention on Narcotic Drugs (1961, as amended in 1972) merged all pre-existing multilateral treaties.
 Prior to the Single Convention, there had been a number of treaties dealing with international drug control, beginning in 1912 with the International Opium Convention.
 By enacting the Single Convention, States sought to streamline drug control by establishing the International Narcotics Control Board, replacing pre-existing supervisory bodies.
 The Convention's aim was to assure adequate supplies of narcotic drugs for medical and scientific purposes, while also preventing diversion into the illicit market.
 At its heart, the Single Convention limits use and possession of opiates, cannabis and cocaine, to medicinal and scientific purposes.
 The Convention also creates a classification system that divides drugs into four schedules, establishing differing degrees of regulation for each schedule.
-The Single Convention exercises control over more than 120 narcotic drugs.
+The Single Convention exercises control over more than 130 narcotic drugs (the updated Yellow List of internationally controlled narcotic drugs is available on the website of the International Narcotics Control Board - INCB).

 The Convention on Psychotropic Substances (1971) extended the international drug control system to include hallucinogens, stimulants, and sedatives, such as LSD, amphetamines, and barbiturates and was enacted after an upsurge of drug use in the 1960s.
 The United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (1988) extends the control regime to precursor substances frequently used in the manufacture of illicit drugs (i.e., drug precursors), focuses on the growing problem of international trafficking and strengthens the framework of international cooperation in criminal matters, including extradition and mutual legal assistance.
 Please, see Module 3 for more information on drug production and trafficking.